dnysaz/clip10/README.md

 ## 1. BRAND IDENTITY

 * **Name:** Clip10
-* **Core Concept:** A secure workspace to drop links and notes that vanish in 10 minutes or stay forever.
+* **Core Concept:** A secure workspace to drop links, notes and images that vanish in 10 minutes or stay forever.
 * **Value Proposition:** Instant sync, zero friction, and powerful terminal-style commands.

 ---